The Story of 2020 Chess

 On the 6th November 2015 twenty teams from a dozen universities took part in the second instalment of NUCC at York University, with Edinburgh the eventual winners.
 The success of the tournament was recognised through publications in the Yorkshire Post, The British Chess Magazine and the Durham Palatinate, significantly raising the profile of NUCC.

-Buoyed by this success members of the NUCC committee launched a sister tournament in the south, which despite being the first event it immediately matched the enthusiasm seen in York, with Oxford University triumphing overall.
+Buoyed by this success members of the NUCC committee launched a sister tournament in the south at the University College of Law, which despite being the first event it immediately matched the enthusiasm seen in York, with Oxford University triumphing overall.
 Lord Lyndon Harrison of Chester offered his valuable support in attending, and awarding the prizes in the closing ceremony.

-A development and re-branding of NUCC came out for the 2016-17 season, '2020' Chess, which was designed to crown the best rapidplay team in the country with 20 minutes as the time controls.
+A development and re-branding of NUCC came out for the 2016-17 season, '2020' Chess, which was designed to crown the best rapidplay team in the country with 20 minutes per player with no increment as the time controls reflecting the name.
 New sponsors were brought in from Chess and Bridge who kindly provided Chess sets and prizes, along with slick new digital clocks raising the profile and professionalism of the tournaments.
 Chess Openings Wizard became the first Chess software company to support us offering yet more prizes all the way from the United States, demonstrating how 2020 has received recogition around the world!

-Events have since been held across the UK, in record breaking numbers in London (28 teams), Leeds,York, Birmingham and Manchester with the top teams, many of them from schools and clubs as well as universities, qualifying for the ‘2020 Grand Final' which takes place ever year in February.
+Events have since been held across the UK, in record breaking numbers in London, Leeds,York, Birmingham and Manchester with the top teams, many of them from schools and clubs as well as universities, qualifying for the ‘2020 Grand Final' which takes place ever year in Birmingham in February.

 Warwick were the first winners in 2017 in York, with the Mayor Barbara Boyce kindly attending to award the prizes.

-Surbiton Chess Club claimed the title in 2018 in Birmingham, and most recently Imperial triumphed in the same location in 2019.
+Surbiton Chess Club claimed the title in 2018 in Birmingham, and Imperial triumphed in the same location in 2019 with the strongest ever side to take part featuring three International Masters.